usagov/usagov-2021/docs/BenefitsSearch.md

 5. Associate terms to life events.
 You need to edit at least one term in English and one Spanish term from the benefits category vocabulary to reference one of the pages via the "Life Events" field.

-6. Enable the benefits search callouts at `/admin/config/development/usagov_benefit_category_search`.
-Tick the box to display the callouts and press the save button.
+6. Enable the benefits search call-outs at `/admin/config/development/usagov_benefit_category_search`.
+Tick the box to display the call-outs and press the save button.

 ## Known Issues and Concerns